JayCanuck/enyo-webpack-plugin/README.md

 * `less-loader`, `css-loader`, `style-loader` in your `webpack.config.js` are required for correct LESS/CSS parsing
 * `file-loader` and/or `uri-loader` in your `webpack.config.js` are required for correct asset handling

 **IMPORTANT**: `json-loader` must not be used on Enyo library dependencies, as it will break enyo-ilib support.
-Please be sure to add appropriate include/exclude settings in your `webpack.config.js` so they will be correctly treated as file assets.
+If you're using it in your project, please be sure to add appropriate include/exclude settings in your `webpack.config.js`.

 ## Install